Augusta AVA: Terroir

 The bowl-like ridge of hills to the west, north, and east and the Missouri River on the southern edge of the area provide a setting which differentiates the local climate of the Augusta area from the local climate of the surrounding areas.
 Located 37 mi west of St. Louis along the Missouri River, the area is known for its flood and alluvial plain landforms shaped by the winding river.
 The soil in this area is a type of loam known as Hayne Silt-Loam which is heaviest in clay composition in the areas closest to the river but has more silt concentration in the higher elevations where most of the vineyards are located.
+The USDA plant hardiness zone is 6b.

 Viticulture

-Augusta viticultural area cultivates some Vitis vinifera including Cabernet Sauvignon, Pinot noir, Chardonnay, and Merlot as well the indigenous Vitis aestivalis, Norton varietal, the official grape of the State of Missouri.
+Augusta viticultural area cultivates some Vitis vinifera including Cabernet Franc, Cabernet Sauvignon and Chardonnay as well the indigenous Vitis aestivalis, Norton varietal, the official grape of the State of Missouri.
 French-American hybrid grapes like Chambourcin, Chardonel, Couderc noir, Rayon d'Or, Seyval blanc, St. Vincent and Vidal blanc are also popular plantings.